odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.md

 Support for group libraries is limited.
 They are only searched if no item in your user library matches the search terms derived from the citation key.
-And the "extra" field of items in group libraries is ignored altogether.
+Also, the "extra" field of items in group libraries is ignored.

 SECURITY